Why Do I Get So Angry And How Can I Find Calm?

 There are many ways to journal.
 You might benefit from starting your day with a power hour, taking some of that time to journal.
 If racing thoughts keep you awake it may be better to journal when you're in bed, before you turn out the light.
 Set aside time in your day to write.
 Start journaling daily and write everything that you feel.
 If you can, carry a small notebook around and write down what happened just before you got angry.
 Writing purges the toxic waste of anger.
 Remember that every emotion has an associated chemical response in every cell of your body.
 Journaling ensures you get rid of toxic waste so that it doesn't make you sick.

 How Can I Find Calm?

-Once you start noticing a pattern as to why you get angry, you can develop a strategy for avoiding anger when possible and coping with it when it is inevitable.
-The trick is finding out what makes you tick so you can then keep yourself calm (or do what calms you down after you get angry).
+Once you start noticing a pattern as to why you get angry, you can develop a strategy for avoiding anger whenever possible and coping with it when it is inevitable.
+If the same things make you angry every day, try to eliminate or reduce your exposure to this trigger.

-Online counselling services like BetterHelp are a convenient and affordable alternative to in-person counselling.
-They allow you to speak to a professional who can help you learn to identify and manage your anger.
+Online counseling services like BetterHelp are a convenient and affordable alternative to in-person counseling.
+They allow you to speak to a professional who can help you manage your anger.
 When you manage your anger, you're not afraid to feel it because you feel confident you can manage it.

 It's okay to feel angry.
 Feeling angry is not a negative thing.
 It's what you do with your anger that counts.
 Mindfulness helps you notice it so that you can respond, rather than being reactive and impulsive.
 Use the tips you've read here to improve how you cope with your anger.
 The research shows that people that manage their stress and anger well have better health outcomes and improved relationships.